Flexible Bayesian Product Mixture Models for Vector Autoregressions: Extension to Vector Autoregressive Models

-Our goal is to propose suitable priors on the model parameters $(\mathcal{\Theta}_i,\Sigma_i)$ in (\ref{eq:base}) to leverage common patterns of information across samples in an unsupervised and flexible manner.
-A natural framework for pooling information across subjects is via clustering, which also inherently results in model parsimony that is particularly important in our settings where the number of parameters $\{\mathcal{\Theta}_i,\Sigma_i\}$ grow with $n$.
-Moreover when borrowing information, it is desirable to avoid the assumption of replicated samples that constrains clusters of subjects to share fully identical sets of parameters and hence fails to respect the heterogeneity within clusters.
-Additional reduction in the number of distinct model parameters via low rank structures is also desirable, particularly for larger dimensions.
-Finally, it is appealing to design an approach that enables straightforward posterior computation and results in theoretical guarantees.
-To this end, we propose a product of DP priors on the model parameters that arises from independent DP mixture priors imposed separately on the autocovariance parameters and the residual covariance and which results in multiscale clustering.
-Depending on the manner of the DP prior specification on the autocovariance elements, one can obtain different variants of the proposed method that allow for varying degrees of model parsimony via different patterns of multiscale clustering.
-We first introduce the product of DP priors below, followed by generalizations to additional variants.
+Our goal involves multi-subject VAR analysis by proposing suitable priors on $(\mathcal{\Theta}_i,\Sigma_i)$ in (\ref{eq:base}) to leverage common patterns of information across samples in an unsupervised and flexible manner.
+A natural framework for pooling information across subjects is via clustering, which also inherently results in model parsimony that is particularly important in our settings where the number of parameters grow with $n$.
+Such a clustering approach should enable straightforward posterior computation and result in theoretical guarantees.
+To this end, we extend the PDPM methodology to the case of multivariate time-series data that imposes independent DP mixture priors separately on $\mathcal{\Theta}$ and $\Sigma$ to induce multiscale clustering.
+Depending on the manner of the DP prior specification on the autocovariance elements, one can obtain different variants of the proposed method that allow for varying degrees of model parsimony and varying levels of information sharing within samples, via different patterns of autocovariance clusters.
+Such a multi-scale clustering approach is particularly relevant in the context of VAR models where the dimension of the autocovariance matrix increases quadratically with the outcome dimension $D$, making it imperative to avoid the assumption of replicated samples that is embedded in typical mixture modeling approaches.
+The resulting PDPM approach leads to a more fitting characterization of heterogeneity and greater accuracy, as illustrated via extensive numerical studies involving VAR models in the sequel.
+In addition, appropriate base measures in the DP can be chosen to encourage shrinkage in the autocovariance elements that facilitate feature selection, as well as to induce low rank decomposition for the residual covariance resulting in additional model parsimony.

-In the following model specifications and ensuing theoretical development, we will omit subscript $i$ as appropriate for notational convenience.
-We propose the following prior